esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/01-Initial configuration.md

 - Under "Security", choose as root CA the CA you created before.

 ## Set up the Dataflows
+### Manual configuration
+Although the exact order in which dataflows are deployed is not important, you may use the following
+order:
+- MQTT client
+- Redis cache
+- Ping updater
+- Command reply updater
+- InfluxDB writer
+### Using Wizards
 Without any dataflow configured esthesis Core can not do much.
 You can set up individual dataflows for your use case, or you can use one of the provided wizards.
 Once the dataflows are configured, you can start registering devices and send data to the platform.